Gman-Superfly/AKIRA/architecture_theoretical/THE_SEVEN_PLUS_ONE_ARCHITECTURE.md

 │  Total: 7 + 1 = 8.                                                    │
 │                                                                         │
-│  This respects the DIFFERENCE between space and time:               │ │  • Space is symmetric — can decompose freely                        │ │  • Time is asymmetric — must preserve causality                     │
+│  This respects the DIFFERENCE between space and time:               │ │  • Space is symmetric, can decompose freely                         │ │  • Time is asymmetric, must preserve causality                      │ │                                                                         │
-│                                                                         │
 └─────────────────────────────────────────────────────────────────────────┘
 ```